ampproject/amphtml/extensions/amp-story/amp-story-player.md

 </amp-story-player>
 ```

+The inline width and height ensures that the player will not cause any jumps in your website while the script is being loaded.
+Feel free to modify the values, but we recommend mantaining a 3:5 aspect ratio.

+## `Children of <amp-story-player>`

+The `<amp-story-player>` component contains one or more `<a>` tags, each of which represent a story.
+Use the `href` attribute to point to a particular story.

-To provide a better experience for the user while the story is being loaded, you can provide some text inside the anchor tags.
+To provide a better experience for the user while the story is being loaded, as well as allowing search engines to crawl the embedded stories, you can provide some text inside the anchor tags.

 You can also provide an image to work as a placeholder while the story is being loaded.
-Just add a `--story-player-poster` CSS variable as an inline style of the first anchor tag with its corresponding url:
+Just add a `--story-player-poster` CSS variable as an inline style of the first anchor tag with its corresponding image URL:

 ```html
 <amp-story-player style="width: 360px; height: 600px;">